MathIsAlpha/ml-finance-sandbox/01_Asset_Pricing_Factor_Models/README.md

 - The portfolios are educational constructions and do not necessarily represent investable indices.
 - The analysis is mainly in-sample and does not provide out-of-sample validation.
 - The econometric diagnostics could be extended, especially for autocorrelation, heteroskedasticity, residual normality, and parameter stability.
-- Past returns do not guarantee future returns.

 ## References